mdarshad1000/mdarshad1000.github.io/_projects/8_project.md

 ---
 layout: page
-title: Paper Brain 📄
+title: Food Fix
-description: Unlock the true potential of research, a platform to seamlessly access and understand research papers.
+description: Allows users to enter their allergies, diets, preferences, and dislikes to generate a recipe that's perfect for them
-img: assets/img/paperbrain.png
+img: assets/img/foodfix.png
-importance: 1
+importance: 4
-category: latest
+category: transitional
 ---

 Every project has a beautiful feature showcase page.